Pratama Arhan

-Pratama Arhan Alif Rifai (born 21 December 2001) is an Indonesian professional footballer who plays as a left-back for J2 League club Tokyo Verdy and the Indonesia national team.
+Pratama Arhan Alif Rifai (born 21 December 2001) is an Indonesian professional footballer who plays as a left-back for Thai League 1 club Bangkok United and the Indonesia national team.
 He is most known for his powerful throw-ins and free kicks.
 Arhan was also a nominee of the AFC's 11 players to watch in 2023.

 Club career

 PSIS Semarang

 Pratama Arhan made his first-team debut for PSIS Semarang in the 2021 Menpora Cup, in which he played 90 minutes in all of his team's four matches in the tournament that preluded the 2021 Liga 1 season.
 He scored two goals in that competition, one of them was a free-kick that was among the best goals in the tournament.
 He also won the tourney's Best Young Player award.
 Arhan made his league debut on 4 September 2021 in a match against Persela Lamongan.

 Tokyo Verdy

 On 16 February 2022, Arhan is officially signed with J2 League club, Tokyo Verdy for a two-year contract with free transfer fee.

 Arhan made his league debut on 6 July 2022, against Tochigi SC in a 1–0 victory.

-On 19 January 2023, Arhan renewal contract for Tokyo Verdy ahead of 2023 season.
+On 19 January 2023, Arhan's contract was renewed by Tokyo Verdy ahead of 2023 season.

+Arhan participated twice in 2023 edition of Emperor's Cup, when Tokyo Verdy eventually lost to their capital city rivals, FC Tokyo, in the 3rd round match on 12 July 2023.

+On 6 August 2023, Arhan played for 10 minutes in his second league match overall and first in a year when Verdy lost 0–1 at home to Shimizu S-Pulse.